flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 There's also a <i>Summer Special</i> going: Until September 20, I offer an introductory price which is 50% off.

-However, Flowlist costs much less than conventional task managers anyway and it always will besause, honestly, the competition's pricing is ridiculous.
-One reason why I think they are so expensive is that the concept (domain model) they started with is not as thought trough, elegant and universal as that of Flowlist.
-So the same amount of invested resources adds much less capabilities to their apps.
-That's just one reason their development is more expensive.
+However, Flowlist costs much less than conventional task managers anyway, and it always will.
+One reason why I think apps like Things and OmniFocus are so expensive is that the concept (domain model) they started with is not as elegant and universal as that of Flowlist.
+So the same amount of invested resources adds much less to their capabilities.

 For more details and latest updates, there's always <a href="/flowlist/" target="_blank">flowlistapp.com</a>.